 - enhancing the amenity and environmental values in the Bay and on the foreshore; and

 - reducing and addressing threats to the health of the Bay, including nutrients, pollutants and litter.

 10,000 marine plant and animal species live in Port Phillip Bay, making it one of Melbourne’s most important ecosystems.
-In addition to providing valuable habitat, the Bay also supports recreational fishing and tourism, is the entrance to Australia's busiest port, and has over 3 million people living and working in the catchment area.
+In addition to providing valuable habitat, the Bay also supports recreational fishing and tourism, is the entrance to one of Australia's busiest ports, and has over 4.5 million people living and working in the catchment area.